 New COVID-19 regulations ease the burden on councils, ratepayers and businesses

-The NSW Government has made a series of regulatory changes to ensure council resources continue to be focused on frontline COVID-19 response efforts and allow councils to provide financial relief to businesses and residents.
+The NSW Government has made a series of regulatory changes to ensure council resources continue to be focused on frontline COVID-19 response and recovery efforts and allow councils to provide financial relief to businesses and residents.